metafacture/metafacture-core/CONTRIBUTING.md

 The [metafacture-fix build](https://github.com/metafacture/metafacture-fix/blob/master/build.gradle) performs automated [EditorConfig](https://github.com/metafacture/metafacture-fix/blob/master/.editorconfig) and [Checkstyle](https://github.com/metafacture/metafacture-fix/blob/master/config/checkstyle/checkstyle.xml) checks.

 The code is automatically [quality-checked on sonarcloud.io](https://sonarcloud.io/dashboard?id=org.metafacture%3Ametafacture-core) when pushed to GitHub.

+### Improving Documentation

+If you notice errors, inconsistencies or missing parts in the documentation, we are very happy about improvements.
+Please follow the general process for contributing code from above, or open an issue.

 ## Maintainer Guidelines